Sachin124/DeleteData-from-table-using-NODE/README.md

-# Fetching MONGODB Data -via-NODE
+# Fetching MONGODB Data -via- ObjectId using NODEJS
-In this APP we are fetching MONGODB data via NODEJS
+In this APP we are fetching the data from MONGODB data via ObjectId using NODEJS

 ## Steps to RUN this APP
 ### OPEN the downloaded folder in cmd or terminal
 ### npm install
-### node ./playgrounds/mongodb-fetchall.js
+### node ./playgrounds/mongodb-objectId.js